Citi Accelerate Savings Account Review 2024

 Account Access

-In addition, when paired as part of a package of banking products, the Accelerate Savings account almost always includes a debit card, giving you enhanced access to your money (within the limits the Federal Reserve’s Regulation D imposes on all banks).
+In addition, when paired with a package of banking products, the Accelerate Savings account almost always includes a debit card, giving you enhanced access to your money (within the limits the Federal Reserve’s Regulation D imposes on all banks).

 Fees